 To determine the serving UPF/NW-TT(s) the TSCTSF can use the PTP instance information already configured for the (g)PTP service provided to the UE(s).
 That is, the TSCTSF can reuse the time synchronization capability exchange via UMIC with the UPF/NW-TT (e.g. attribute List of UEs associated with the User-Plane Node ID in Table 5.2.6.25.8-1 of TS 23.502 [3]).

-4. The TSCTSF request NG-RAN timing synchronization status subscription to the AMF.
+5-7.
+The TSCTSF request NG-RAN timing synchronization status (TSS) subscription to the AMF.
+First the TSCTSF may send the configuration of the TSS reporting to the NG_RAN via AMF using Namf_NonUeN2MsgTransfer.
+The AMF initiates a NG class 1 procedure to configure NG-RAN Time Sync Status at the NG-RAN.
+Finally, the TSCTSF initiates the subscription to TSS reporting at the AMF.
 Two alternatives are possible (as described in clause 6.4.2.1):